Asian shares retreat from decade peak on China anxiety

 “The question is whether further downside in Chinese mainland equities continues in the session ahead and will there be a spillover into Hong Kong and potentially even Japan, Korea and Australia?”

-Most of Asia was in the red, with Hong Kong's China Enterprises Index .HSCE leading the losses.
-South Korea's KOSPI .KS11 and Thailand shares managed to eke out small gains.
+Most of Asia was in the red, with Hong Kong’s China Enterprises Index leading the losses.
+South Korea’s KOSPI and Thailand shares managed to eke out small gains.

 The index has been on an uptrend most of this year, posting a monthly loss only once in 2017.
 It was on track to end November in the black.

-Wall Street had been mixed on Monday, with the S&P 500 .SpX off a touch, the Nasdaq .IXIC losing 0.1 percent and the Dow .DJI up 0.1 percent.
+Wall Street had been mixed on Monday, with the S&P 500 off a touch, the Nasdaq losing 0.1 percent and the Dow up 0.1 percent.

-The dollar inched up on the yen to 111.20 JPY=, but was still within spitting distance of a recent 2-1/2-month low, as bulls fret about potential delays in U.S. tax cuts.
+The dollar inched up on the yen to 111.20, but was still within spitting distance of a recent 2-1/2-month low, as bulls fret about potential delays in U.S. tax cuts.

 The dollar got a brief boost overnight when President Donald Trump tweeted that the tax cut bill was “coming along very well”.